amarmujak23/support-ticket-summary-cli/README.md

 - Convert the script into a reusable module with functions that return values instead of printing directly
 - Add validation for missing or malformed ticket fields
 - Support CSV input or database-backed ticket data
-- Add unit tests for the counting and filtering functions